 A Servant’s Life: Special Downton Abbey Tour

-Explore the secret lives of the downstairs staff with Meadow Brook Hall’s Downton Abbey-inspired Servant’s Life tour on select weekends in February 2020.
+Explore the secret lives of the downstairs staff with Meadow Brook Hall’s Servant’s Life Tour, inspired by the popular show Downton Abbey.

 Step back into history and gain insight into the life of the servants at The Great Estate.